RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 16.md

 "Beth said Dee might be in trouble."

 "In me?"
-Trouble asked, clearly confused.
+Trouble asked, clearly confused and half asleep.

 "No, like danger.
 I don't think anyone's seen her since you two came back from your night out.
 Beth was at her house and I think she said it looked abandoned."
 Brun tried to keep her emotions under control, unsure what Trouble could see.

 "We did see her mom while we were out I think.
-She didn't seem to like talking to them, it was the most upset I've ever seen her."
+She don't seem to like talking to them, it was the most upset I've ever seen her."
 Trouble chirped up, Brun was unsure how to handle their moving on so quickly from her assault and committed to not bringing up what she'd done until Trouble was ready.
 "When is her next shift, she still needs to work right?"

-Brun nodded and strode to the door, her chest felt tight as she decided to not take Trouble's hand as they both left.
+Brun nodded and strode to the door, her chest felt tight as she decided to not take Trouble's hand as they both headed out the door.

 ***